Financial markets: Economic indicators

 In March 2020 the Bank introduced measures in response to Covid-19.
 Interest rates were cut to 0.1% – the lowest they have ever been.
 They remained at this level until December 2021.
 The MPC also expanded its quantitative easing (QE) programme by £450bn in 2020 and 2021, taking the total value of assets it owned to a peak of £895bn.
 For more, see section 4.2 of the Library briefing paper, Coronavirus: Economic impact.

-Interest rates were cut by 0.5 of a percentage point to a range of 4.75% to 5.00% by the Fed at its policy meeting ending 18 September.
-This was the first rate reduction since the pandemic.
-The Fed indicated further cuts could be on the way.
-Inflation was at 2.5% in August, although the Fed said “further progress” had been made toward meeting its 2% target.
-The Fed slowed the pace it reduces the assets it holds in its Quantitative Easing programme from $95bn to $60bn per month from June.
+Interest rates were left unchanged at a range of 4.25% to 4.50% by the Fed at its policy meeting ending 19 January.
+Inflation was 2.9% in December, with the Fed saying that inflation “remains somewhat elevated”.
+Fed chair Jay Powell said they were not in hurry to change policy.
+The Fed slowed the pace it reduces the assets it holds in its QE programme from $95bn to $60bn per month from June 2024.

 Responding to the Covid-19 pandemic, the Fed had by 15 March 2020 cut interest rates to close to 0% from 1.5%‑1.75% prior to the pandemic.
 On 23 March 2020, the Fed announced a wide range of measures designed to support the economy.
 This included buying debt from the government, corporations and purchasing other securities (such as those backed by mortgages and other assets).
 The Fed began to raise rates again in March 2022, taking them from 0-0.25% to 5.25-5.50% in July 2023.

-At its 12 September 2024 meeting the ECB cut its main interest rate by 0.25 of a percentage point, with the deposit rate lowered from 3.75% to 3.5%.
-This was the second time the ECB has cut rates since its cycle of rate rises ended in September 2023 (the first cut was in June 2024).
+At its 30 January 2025 meeting the ECB cut its main interest rates by 0.25 of a percentage point, with the deposit rate lowered from 3.0% to 2.75%.
+This was the fifth time the ECB has cut rates since its cycle of rate rises ended in September 2023 (the first cut was in June 2024).
+Further rate cuts are expected during 2025.

 The ECB, since March 2023, is unwinding one of its main quantitative easing programmes, with reductions to the overall size of its pandemic-related QE programme in the second half of 2024.